Using the axe DevTools Linter GitHub Action

 Next Steps

-For information about the rules used by axe DevTools Linter for checking your code, see Accessibility Rules.
-If you'd like to know more about preventing files with accessibility errors from being commited to Git, see Using a Git Pre-Commit-Hook.
+For information about the rules used by axe DevTools Linter to check your code, see Accessibility Rules.
+If you'd like to know more about preventing files with accessibility errors from being committed to Git, see Using a Git Pre-Commit-Hook.